archiecobbs/server-setup/README.md

         Creates an RPM repository for publishing and distributing custom software.
         Makes the repository available via a password-protected HTTPS URL.

+    git-repos
+        Creates a directory for git repositories with UNIX group access control and a script for creating new ones.

     rpm-scripts
         Contains a shell script defining shell functions that are handy for use by other RPM scriptlets.